CosimoTiger/plugin-utilities/README.md

 ## Installation

-1. Add the library as a JitPack dependency via a build automation tool that you're using, such as Maven, Gradle, sbt, etc. See all releases, snapshots and guides at the [official JitPack website of this project](https://jitpack.io/#CosimoTiger/plugin-utilities).
+1. Add the library as a JitPack dependency via a build automation tool that you're using, such as Maven or Gradle.
+See all releases, snapshots and guides at the [official JitPack website of this project](https://jitpack.io/#CosimoTiger/plugin-utilities).

-2. Shade the dependency library using JAR minimization to exclude unused features from being compiled with your plugin, which will decrease the file size impact of the dependency while keeping your plugin lightweight.
-Even though the dependency is small, this process ensures efficient packaging by eliminating unnecessary code.
+2. Shade the dependency library using JAR minimization to exclude unused features from being compiled with your plugin, which will decrease the file size impact of the dependency, even though it's already relatively small.

    Here's how you can configure it using Maven Shade Plugin, by adding inside Maven `<plugins>...</plugins>`: